 You can even go statistical on their … mind and display a control chart, like the one Håkan describes in his excellent post.
 I have borrowed a picture from his blog:

 Now it will be easier to give better and better predictions: using the upper and lower control limits you can use statistical theory to say something about the certainty about your predictions.
 Using the setup Håkan describes (using 1 standard deviation above and below the average) you will have, according to stats, 70% certainty in your prognosis.
-Adding a wider span (2 standard deviations) for you control limits, will make your prognosis certain with 95%.
+Adding a wider span (2 standard deviations) for your control limits, will make your prognosis certain with 95%.

 XS?
 Or XXS maybe - or something else?

-Because that is basically the same thing; tracking the data in the same manner we will sooner or later be able to make pretty certain prediction within what span our next story (of average size will fall).
+Inevitably, people will suggest that you introduce and XL or XXS to your scale.
+At this point I always suggest that we only use one size instead: Story.
+Because that is basically the same thing; tracking the data in the same manner we will sooner or later be able to make pretty certain predictions within what span our next story (of average size) will fall.

 Golilocks estimation

-Basically you just pick one of the stories you done that felt about the right size.
+There’s an exercise that I like a lot where you turn the estimation on its head: it’s called Goldilocks estimation.
+And it’s not really estimation at all… Basically, you just pick one of the stories you’ve done that felt about the right size.
 Then for each item in your backlog (or how far you need to go) you simply ask: is this just right or too big, or too small.
+For all the things that are too big we split them into just right sized items.
+For all the items that are too small we merge them into just right.
+This will help our prognosis to be more accurate with a narrower span.

 Summary

 S, M, L is another way to do relative estimation.
 Let that be relative and don’t lock down the sizes on beforehand - that’s just giving other names to “man-days”.
+Instead let the sizes be relative and deduce the days from data.
+In this way, you can be transparent with your data and make accurate prognosis on your progress.